danidee10/danidee10.github.io/_posts/django/2018-01-13-realtime-django-5.markdown

             channel.basic_ack(method_frame.delivery_tag)
 {% endhighlight %}

-Once again we connect to `RabbitMQ` using `pika` and declare the exchange again.
+Once again, after connecting to `RabbitMQ` using `pika` we declared the exchange.

 Declaring an exchange (or queue) multiple times has no adverse effects, If the exchange didn't exist beforehand `RabbitMQ` creates it else it does nothing.